DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 There are a few interesting things to note in this example.
 We allowed TypeScript to infer the return type of `longest`.
 Return type inference also works on generic functions.

 Because we constrained `Type` to `{ length: number }`, we were allowed to access the `.length` property of the `a` and `b` parameters.
-Without the type constraint, we wouldn’t be able to access those properties because the values might have been some other type without a length property.
+Without the type constraint, we wouldn't be able to access those properties because the values might have been some other type without a length property.

 The types of `longerArray` and `longerString` were inferred based on the arguments.
 Remember, generics are all about relating two or more values with the same type!

-Finally, just as we’d like, the call to `longest(10, 100)` is rejected because the `number` type doesn’t have a `.length` property.
+Finally, just as we'd like, the call to `longest(10, 100)` is rejected because the `number` type doesn't have a `.length` property.

 ### Working with Constrained Values

-Here’s a common error when working with generic constraints:
+Here's a common error when working with generic constraints:

 ```ts
 function minimumLength<Type extends { length: number }>(